apify/apify-docs/sources/platform/actors/development/actor_definition/output_schema.md

 An Actor's output schema defines the structure and both API and visual representation of data produced by an Actor.
 Output configuration files have to be located in the `.actor` folder in the Actor's root directory.

-## How to organize files in the .actor folder: two options
+## How to organize files in the .actor folder: Two options

 **A)** all config options are being set in a **.actor/actor.json** file, e.g.: